-On January 11, 2021, our elementary schools are scheduled to re-open on a hybrid schedule.
+When Fresno County enters the red tier, our preschool and elementary schools will re-open on a hybrid schedule.
 This means that students will attend on-campus classes two days a week, and continue with at-home instruction three days a week.
 Please click the informational sheet below for more information on instructional options for your students.

 PLEASE NOTE: All middle school and high school students will continue with at-home distance learning for five days a week until further notice.

 EXPOSURE GUIDELINES FOR PARENTS

 The safety of students and staff remains a high priority, so we have developed new protocols in an effort to provide the healthiest environment for all.

 Please use the daily screening tool below to determine if your child has COVID-19 symptoms.

 If you believe that your child has been exposed to or has been diagnosed with COVID-19, please use the document, Exposure Guidelines for Parents to determine your course of action.